minhthanh3145/Another-Writing-Application/README.md

 ## Local

-You need NodeJS and that's it.
+You need `npm` and Node.
 Clone this repo and hit `npm install` and then `npm start`, this will start the application on your localhost.

 Clone the [Backend Repository]((https://github.com/minhthanh3145/Another-Writing-Application-Backend), hit `npm install` and `npm start`.
 This will start the backend on your localhost.